About the Test

-Pregnenolone is a chemical substance that is a precursor to all steroid hormones.
-This test measures the amount of pregnenolone in the blood in order to help detect rare forms of congenital adrenal hyperplasia (CAH).
+This test measures the amount of pregnenolone in the blood to help detect rare forms of CAH.

-CAH is a group of inherited disorders associated with deficiencies in the enzymes required for the production of the steroid hormones.
-CAH may be due to:
+CAH is a group of inherited disorders associated with deficiencies in the enzymes required to produce steroid hormones.
+This may be due to:

 - 21-hydroxylase deficiency, the most common cause of CAH (about 90% of cases)